FusionAuth/terraform-provider-fusionauth/docs/resources/theme.md

 ## Argument Reference

 * `source_theme_id` - (Optional) The optional Id of an existing Theme to make a copy of.
 If present, the defaultMessages, localizedMessages, templates, and stylesheet from the source Theme will be copied to the new Theme.
-* `default_messages` - (Required) A properties file formatted String containing at least all of the message keys defined in the FusionAuth shipped messages file.
+* `default_messages` - (Optional) A properties file formatted String containing at least all of the message keys defined in the FusionAuth shipped messages file.
 Required if not copying an existing Theme.
 * `localized_messages` - (Optional) A Map of localized versions of the messages.
 The key is the Locale and the value is a properties file formatted String.
 * `name` - (Required) A unique name for the Theme.
 * `stylesheet` - (Optional) A CSS stylesheet used to style the templates.